Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Measurement of Surface Radio Reflectivity

-As indicated in Figure \ref{fig:RFangles}, the typical displacement between the ANITA balloon and the surface reflection point is of order hundreds of km.
-For a sub-sample of data spaced out over the duration of the ANITA-II flight, Fig. \ref{fig:latlongRefl} shows the latitude and longitude of both the gondola and also the ice surface reflection location on the ice surface calculated using the known gondola and Solar positions at the time of each event trigger, and taking into account Earth curvature effects.
-The ANITA flight path samples the interior ice sheet, as well as shelf ice and some sea ice at latitudes lower than the Ross Ice Shelf.
+The ANITA flight path samples the interior ice sheet, as well as shelf ice and some sea ice at latitudes North of the Ross Ice Shelf.
+To illustrate the region of Antarctica sampled by the ANITA trajectory, Figure \ref{fig:latlongRefl} shows the latitude and longitude of the gondola (indicated by red circles) and also the direction along the ice surface of the Solar reflection location (small black lines), calculated using the known gondola and Solar positions at the time of each event trigger, and taking into account Earth curvature effects.